Guides

 Getting a DLP strategy in place for Slack is essential if your staff are handling sensitive data on a day-to-day basis.
 By following our tips above, you can establish a strong foundation for your Slack data security policy, and minimise the risks to your business.

 Metomic can be a key asset to your team, detecting and protecting your sensitive data, even while you sleep.
 Strengthening the data security posture of your organisation can also help you protect your valuable data and maintain customer trust and loyalty.
+Data loss prevention is an ongoing process, and it’s essential to regularly reassess your Slack security measures to adapt to evolving threats and ensure the continued security of your sensitive data.

 Download guide